 In most schools, high school graduation songs are one of many senior class symbols, along with such things as class colors, a class flower, and a class quote.
-The chosen song provides a memento of the year, bringing back treasured memories whenever it is heard in the future, although oftentimes the tune was recorded long before the graduation year.
-When choosing a graduation song for your school, there are many options.
+A good senior song provides a memento of the year, bringing back treasured memories whenever it is heard in the future, although oftentimes the tune was recorded long before the graduation year.
+When choosing songs for graduation for your high school, there are many options.

 Senior Graduation Song Ideas

 Most high school graduation songs focus on the themes of remembering the good times, the promise of the future, and growing up.
 They may be from any genre.
 The following are some popular song choices.